1.3: Physical-Chemical Foundations

 \end{equation}

-This implies that when all reactants are at this concentration, defined as the standard state (1 M for solutes), the ΔG at that particular moment just happens to be the ΔGo for the reaction.
-If one of the reactants or products is H3O+, it would make little biological sense to calculate ΔGo for the reaction using the standard state of [H3O+] = 1 M, or a pH of zero.
+This implies that when all reactants are at this concentration, defined as the standard state (1 M for solutes), the ΔG at that particular moment is the ΔGo for the reaction.
+If one of the reactants or products is H3O+, it would make little biological sense to calculate ΔGo for the reaction using the standard state of [H3O+] = 1 M or a pH of zero.
 Instead, it is assumed that the pH = 7, [H3O+] = 10-7 M. A new symbol is used for ΔGo under these conditions, ΔGo'.

 Consider the association reaction of hydrogen atoms into molecular hydrogen